 Vehicle costs included in the budget were based on the current state contract.
 The vehicles being replaced are at or past the mileage limit the Idaho State Police and State of Idaho Vehicle Use Policies allow.

 Vehicle cost include all equipment to make the vehicle a CVS Commissioned Vehicle.
-This includes emergency lighting, mobile radios, radars, video camera systems and striping to distinguish it as a State Police Vehicle.
+These costs are estimated as follows: